goldsmiths-computational-arts/2020.goldcomparts.show/data/wallText/eedwa001.md

-Follow the link to bring the Art Object to you
+Use the iPad to play your part in the formation of the Art Object